shash42/shash42.github.io/_pages/about.md

   - /about.html
 ---

 I am an AI researcher, currently co-advised by [Jonas Geiping](https://jonasgeiping.github.io/) and [Douwe Kiela](https://douwekiela.github.io/) through the ELLIS PhD program.
 I am interested in novel ways to scale **supervision** for models, to make them more *useful* and *safe*.
 My current work focuses on improving evaluations, as I believe any capability that can be measured can be optimized.
-[This blog](https://shash42.substack.com/p/counting-down-capabilities-to-agi) has my evolving thoughts on what's left towards building generally intelligent agents.

-As we exhaust performance that can be achieved by training on human demonstrations, I am interested in making models learn from scalable, yet grounded rewards in open-ended, long-horizon settings.
-Currently I'm working on AI capabilities that can accelerate research:
+I am interested in making models learn from scalable, yet grounded rewards in open-ended, long-horizon settings.
+Currently I'm working on AI capabilities that bring us closer to generally intelligent agents that can accelerate research:
 - Reasoning: making decisions under conflicting evidence or uncertainty
 - Curiosity: seeking information by asking the right questions
 - Falsifying: identifying mistakes in claims, hypotheses, solutions
 - Novelty: coming up with creative solutions to challenging problems
 - Personalization: memory, increasing productivity in human-AI collaboration

+[See this blog](https://shash42.substack.com/p/counting-down-capabilities-to-agi) for more on directions I'm excited to see research on.
 If you're interested in any of these problems, [reach out](mailto:shashwatnow@gmail.com), I like getting E-Mail!

 <h2>News</h2>
 {% assign news = site.data.news | where: "hidden", nil | sort: 'date' | reverse | slice: 0, 7 %}